cskang0121/bank-of-america-code-to-connect-2023-ficc-hackathon/README.md

 ## Running The Code

 ### Step 1 : Clone The Application
-1. Run the command ```git clone https://github.com/roystonlek/codetoconnectf7.git``` in terminal in the prefered destination on your machine.
+1. Run the command ```git clone https://github.com/roystonlek/codetoconnectf7.git``` in the terminal in the prefered destination on your machine.

 ### Step 2 : Run The Frontend Application
 1. Open a new terminal, ```cd``` to ```codetoconnectf7/frontend``` folder.